Coreopsis: Taxonomy

 Coreopsis is a variable genus closely related to Bidens.
 In fact, neither Coreopsis nor Bidens, as defined in the 20th century, is strictly monophyletic.
 Coreopsis is best described as paraphyletic.
 Previously (1936), Coreopsis was classified into 11 sections and 114 species, but the African species were subsequently reclassified as Bidens, leaving the North and South American species, some 75–80 in all, under Coreopsis.
 45 species are in the 11 North American sections, and the remaining 35 are in the South American section Pseudoagarista.
 The North American species fall into two broad groups, with 5 sections and 12 species in Mexico and North America and the remaining 5 sections and 26 species in Eastern North America.

 One group which does seem to be monophyletic consists of temperate species from North America, including five sections of Coreopsis, Bidens coronata and Bidens tripartita, and the genus Thelesperma (five species).

-Classification
+Plants of the World Online accepts the genera Anacis Schrank, Electranthera Mesfin, D.J.Crawford & Pruski, Epilepis Benth., Leptosyne DC., and Silphidium (Torr. & A.Gray) Mesfin & D.J.Crawford, which other authorities, including the Global Compositae Database, treat as synonyms of Coreopsis.
+Plants of the World Online treats Selleophytum as a synonym of Coreopsis.

 Sections

-One classification (GRIN) of the genus consists of eleven sections, shown by cladistic relationships with number of species in parenthesis.
+One classification (GRIN) of the genus consists of eleven sections, shown by cladistic relationships with number of species in parentheses.